csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.1.7 =
+Starts writing the .json file when form confirmations and notifications are updated.
+Stops creating .json exports of inactive forms during plugin activation.
+Changes tested up to version number to 6.6.2.

 = 3.1.6 =
 Fixes a bug where field IDs are shown in the form editor's Compact View.
 This view already has a switch to show or hide field IDs.